-Chocolate matzo is one of my kids' favorite recipes for Passover.
-And this recipe is easy enough for kids to make (provided you help with handling the hot caramel sauce and the oven).
+Chocolate matzo is a favorite recipe for Passover.
+This recipe is easy enough for kids to make (provided you help with handling the hot caramel sauce and the oven).

-A sprinkling of sea salt or kosher salt gives this chocolate matzoh that delightfully appealing sweet-and-salty taste.
-Try this recipe, and you'll see why it's one of my most-requested Passover treats.
+A sprinkling of sea salt or kosher salt gives this chocolate matzo that delightfully appealing sweet-and-salty taste.
+Try this recipe, and you'll see why it's one of the most-requested Passover treats.